schmidf/rp-lockbox/README.md

 ## Usage
 The lockbox can be controlled by sending SCPI commands via a TCP/IP connection on Port 5000.
-See the [official documentation](https://redpitaya.readthedocs.io/en/latest/appsFeatures/remoteControl/remoteControl.html) for examples how to to this in various programming languages.
+See the [official documentation](https://redpitaya.readthedocs.io/en/latest/appsFeatures/remoteControl/remoteControl.html) for examples how to do this in various programming languages.

 A python module and GUI application for controlling the lockbox can be found in the [examples/python](examples/python) folder.
 A standalone executable version of the GUI for windows